Resources

 Tips for Effective Breathing Exercises

-• Focus: Concentrate on your breathing rhythm.
+• Focus: Concentrate on the rhythm of your breath.

-• Environment: Choose a quiet space.
+• Environment: Practice in a safe space.

 Tips for Consistency